iglesias-g/iglesias-g.github.io/index.md

 ## Contact

 I'm always looking for new projects to engage in.
-If you are interested in any part of my work, do not exitate in caontact me.
+If you are interested in any part of my work, do not hesitate in caontact me.

 - Email: gabriel_iglesias@usp.br